 Plan scope management is the first process.
 A scope management plan is created in this step.
-A scope management plan typically defines the project’s scope and how it will be managed, validated and controlled.
-This plan includes information for dealing with scope creep and the process for the creating the scope statement.
+A scope management plan typically defines the project’s scope and how it will be managed, validated, and controlled.
+This plan includes information for dealing with scope creep and the process for creating the scope statement.

-The define scope process involves the detailed description of the project and its major deliverables.
+The define scope process involves a detailed description of the project and its major deliverables.
 The scope should definitely indicate what the project is supposed to achieve and what is out of the scope.

 All the collected requirements are compiled into a scope statement at this step.
-Project Charter, Organizational Process Assets and Scope Management Plan and the Stakeholder Register are the inputs of this process.
+Project Charter, Organizational Process Assets and Scope Management Plan, and the Stakeholder Register are the inputs of this process.

 Create WBS (Work Breakdown Structure)

-Project management plan, requirements documentation, requirements traceability matrix, validated deliverables are the inputs of this step.
+The project management plan, requirements documentation, requirements traceability matrix, validated deliverables are the inputs of this step.

 Importance of Project Scope Management